Analysis: Summit House getting fundraising boost

 The consultants recommended that project backers lower their fundraising goal to $15 million, and create a 501(c)3 to receive contributions.
 Even if successful, there would still be a multi-million dollar shortfall.
 How could that be addressed?

+“That’s way above my pay grade,” said Jack Glavan, longtime manager of the Pikes Peak Highway.

-Given that Phil Anschutz owns the Cog Railway, the Broadmoor Hotel and Xanterra Parks & Resorts, the United States’ largest park concessions management company, a contribution by the billionaire seems like a good fit.
+Given that Philip Anschutz owns the Cog Railway, The Broadmoor and Xanterra Parks & Resorts, the United States’ largest park concessions management company, a contribution by the billionaire seems like a good fit.

 If summit house supporters can raise $15 million, will Anschutz make up the difference?

-Note: Editor’s note: John Hazlehurst served on the initial Summit House planning committee.